 - Since becoming a community-chartered credit union in 1988, what percentage of our 175,000 members are NOT connected to the University of Iowa (as staff, students, or alumni)?
 We estimate that figure to be about 75%.

 - What happens between now and April?
 A diverse group of roughly 20 members, board members, and staff formed a name change committee in June to gather and vet possible names.
-Over 1,000 ideas were collected from UICCU members.
-After the committee and trademark attorneys narrow down the list, the committee will present 3 to 5 trademark-vetted options to the Board of Directors for consideration.
-The selected name will be announced to the membership soon after.
-UICCU staff will then take the operational steps to prepare for the April change.
+Over 2,000 ideas were collected from UICCU members.
+After the committee and trademark attorneys narrowed down the list, it presented 3 to 5 trademark-vetted options to the Board of Directors for consideration.
+The selected name is then registered for the name and logo trademark.
+Once it has a “green light” from the attorneys, it will be announced to the membership (estimated to occur in February/March).

 - Do the members need to vote to approve the new name?
 Current Credit Union law does not require a membership vote for a name change.

 - What guidelines will you follow in creating the name?
 We will develop a name that is simple and not geographically constraining.
-We will work to create a name that is welcoming and reflects the cooperative’s values and heritage.
+We will work to create a name that is welcoming and reflects the cooperative’s Midwestern heritage.

 - Will a name change inhibit our success?
 UICCU measures “success” by